Documentation Index

 $ kubectl --kubeconfig $KUBE_CONFIG get nodes

-• Setting the environment variable $KUBE_CONFIG in Windows PowerShell
+• Set environment variable $KUBE_CONFIG on Windows PowerShell.

 > $KUBE_CONFIG=$HOME+"\Downloads\kubeconfig-1865.yaml"